cetauri/fantasysquad-ios/README.md

 # Fantasy Squad for ios #

-Sample App for Fansatsy Squad
+Sample App for Fantasy Squad

 ### What is this repository for? ###

-* Testing Push Notification and TestFlighting
+* Testing Push Notification and TestFlight

-### How do I get set up? ###
+### How to use it ###

-* Header is a device token for this devices.
+* Header fields is a device token for this devices.